Unimat45/Crosshair/README.md

 # TODO

 1. Fix system tray icon context menu, currently lagging for some reasons
+2. Create an auto updater
-2. Create a better/easier configuration interface
+3. Create a better/easier configuration interface
 4. Other general fixes